varigeri92/GenesisEngine/README.md

 Scene Loading are currently additive only!
 Already existing scenenes will not get unloaded.
 Hold Right MB to look around and WASD to fly around.

-the Release build config has some Linking issues. yaml-cpp Use "Debug".
+The "Release" build config has some Linking issues.
+Use "Debug".

 [Test Project]: https://github.com/varigeri92/GenesisEngine_TestProject
 [Vulkan SDK]: https://vulkan.lunarg.com/sdk/home#windows